Muhammad-Talha-S/synergy-neocortex-ad/source/MySEProject/Documentation/README.md

 Our project is executed in the following way.

-* In the beginning, we have ReadFolder method of [CSVFolderReader](https://github.com/SouravPaulSumit/Team_anomaly/blob/master/mySEProject/AnomalyDetectionSample/CSVFolderReader.cs) class to read all the files placed inside a folder.
-Alternatively, we can use ReadFile method of [CSVFileReader](https://github.com/SouravPaulSumit/Team_anomaly/blob/master/mySEProject/AnomalyDetectionSample/CSVFileReader.cs) to read a single file; it works in a similar way, except that it reads a single file.
+* In the beginning, we have ReadFolder method of [CSVFileReader]() class to read all the files placed inside a folder.
+Alternatively, we can use ReadFile method of [CSVFileReader](https://github.com/Muhammad-Talha-S/synergy-neocortex-ad/blob/master/source/MySEProject/AnomalyDetectionTeamSynergy/FileHandler.cs) to read a single file; it works in a similar way, except that it reads a single file.
 These classes store the read sequences to a list of numeric sequences, which will be used in a number of occasions later.
 These classes have exception handling implemented inside for handling non-numeric data.
 Data can be trimmed using Trimsequences method.
 It trims one to four elements(Number 1 to 4 is decided randomly) from the beginning of a numeric sequence and returns it.

 ```csharp
  public List<List<double>> ReadFolder()